-F. Data movement decision
+F. Data Movement Decision

-In this section, Phoenix makes the data movement decision based on the temporal and spatial locality features of different memory access patterns and the system memory footprint to support flexible cNM and mNM capacities, lower the overfetching risk, maximize the OS-visible memory capacity, and remove the eviction latency of cNM pages from the critical path in the case of memory shortage.
+In this section, Phoenix makes the data movement decision based on the temporal and spatial locality features of different memory access patterns and the system memory footprint to support flexible cNM and mNM capacities, lower the over-fetching risk, maximize the OS-visible memory capacity, and remove the eviction latency of cNM pages from the critical path in the case of memory shortage.
 Memory accesses bring changes to the hotness tracker and as a result, incur data movement.
 Besides, for high memory footprint, data movement is triggered to meet OS memory requirements.

 For spatial locality, the BLE tracks the accessed blocks in both cNM and mNM pages.
-If more than $\frac{1}{2}$ of all blocks in a page have been fetched into cNM, that means the page has a strong spatial locality and should be switched to an mNM page.
+If more than (1/2) of all blocks in a page have been fetched into cNM, that means the page has a strong spatial locality and should be switched to an mNM page.
 More requested pages should be migrated to mNM if most NM pages have strong spatial locality. mNM pages are switched from cNM pages (most blocks in the page have been accessed) or migrated from FM (not sure if most blocks in the page have been accessed).
-Thus, mNM pages with a high access ratio reflect a strong spatial locality degree, while those with a low access ratio and the remaining cNM pages reflect a weak spatial locality degree.
-The spatial locality degree (SL) in a remapping set is evaluated by:
+Thus, mNM pages with a high access ratio reflect a strong spatial locality degree (SL), while those with a low access ratio and the remaining cNM pages reflect a weak SL.
+The SL in a remapping set is evaluated by

-$$SL = N_a - N_n - N_c \tag{2}$$
+$$SL = N_a - N_n - N_c.$$ (2)

-For SL>0 (strong spatial locality), more hot data should be brought in mNM to better exploit the spatial locality and utilize the memory bandwidth.
-For $SL \leq 0$ (weak spatial locality), hot data should be cached in cNM to reduce over-fetching.
+For SL > 0 (strong spatial locality), more hot data should be brought in mNM to better exploit the spatial locality and utilize the memory bandwidth.
+For SL \leq 0 (weak spatial locality), hot data should be cached in cNM to reduce over-fetching.

 For temporal locality, Phoenix uses the hot table to track hot and recently accessed pages.
 It is hard to benefit from bringing data with low access frequency into NM, which wastes memory bandwidth and may cause frequent hot page evictions for high NM footprint condition, resulting in performance degradation.
 The threshold T in the hotness tracker can alleviate this issue.
-If $R_h$ is high, for SL>0, only pages whose hotness value is larger than T are permitted to be migrated to mNM, and for $SL \leq 0$ , only blocks in a page whose hotness value is larger than T are permitted to be cached in cNM.
+If R_h is high, for SL > 0, only pages whose hotness value is larger than T are permitted to be migrated to mNM, and for SL < 0, only blocks in a page whose hotness value is larger than T are permitted to be cached in cNM.
 In this way, for weak temporal locality workloads, a large amount of data with low access frequency is not brought into NM, which reduces the data movement overhead and eviction frequency of hot pages and better utilizes the FM bandwidth.
+For strong temporal locality workloads, despite some hot data that may benefit from caching and migration not brought in NM, the eviction frequency of those hottest pages is reduced to make them serve more memory requests before eviction.
+The FM bandwidth is better utilized, and the data movement overhead is mitigated.